francescofolino/semi-supervised_outcome_prediction/README.md

 # Readme

 This repository contains the Python code for replicating the experimental study presented in [1], where an approach to the discovery of DNN-based process-outcome predictors was proposed, in the challenging scenario where only small amounts of labeled process traces are available.
-The code was applied to the same version of the preprocessed (and labeled) process logs employed in [2] and made available [here](https://github.com/irhete/stability-predictive-monitoring).
+The code was applied to the same version of the preprocessed process logs employed in [2] and made available [here](https://github.com/irhete/stability-predictive-monitoring).

 For the sake of usability, the code has been conveniently split into two packages: *source_code_SSOP-MTL.zip* and *source_code_SSOP-PT.zip*.